-Capacity to Connect: Supporting Students' Mental Health (for Faculty and Staff) was developed in an e-learning program called Articulate Rise (or Articulate 360).
-It is a web-based application elearning authoring tool that enables developers and instructional designers to quickly create custom, interactive courses-no coding experience needed.
+Starting a Conversation About Mental Health was developed in an e-learning program called Articulate Rise (or Articulate 360).
+It is a web-based application e-learning authoring tool that enables developers and instructional designers to quickly create custom, interactive courses-no coding experience needed.
 Some of the benefits of using Articulate Rise are: